 Explainable AI for IoT (2018-2020)

 We collaborated with the IBM Watson IoT business unit.
-In Research, I led the project of developing methods and algorithms that explain unusual events, detected by some black-box prediction model y=f(x), with building energy management as the main application.
-I invented a fundamentally new approach for explaining detected anomalies, which has been delivered to two IBM products, IBM Tririga Building Insights as well as IBM OpenScale, combined with an uncertainty quantification method.
+In Research, I led the project of developing methods and algorithms that explain unusual events detected by a black-box prediction model y=f(x), with the main application being building energy management.
+I invented a fundamentally new approach to explain detected anomalies, which has been implemented in two IBM products, IBM Tririga Building Insights and IBM OpenScale, along with an uncertainty quantification method.

-My AAAI paper nicely summarizes the technology we developed:
+My AAAI paper provides a concise summary of the technology we developed:

 Tsuyoshi Idé, Amit Dhurandhar, Jiri Navratil, Moninder Singh, Naoki Abe, “Anomaly Attribution with Likelihood Compensation,” In Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI 21, February 2-9, 2021, virtual), pp.4131-4138 [slides, poster, official version].